GK Software: History

+Since September 2022, prudsys AG has been trading as GK Artificial Intelligence for Retail AG within the GK Group.

+On January 10, 2025, GK Software acquired the deep tech and computer vision company Nomitri GmbH.
+As a wholly owned subsidiary of GK, the company develops visual AI solutions for self-checkout.

+In 2023, Fujitsu ND Solutions AG became the new strategic investor and majority owner of GK Software SE.

+Michael Scheibner was appointed by the supervisory board of GK Software as the new CEO and chairman of the executive board, effective June 1, 2023.

+In 2023, after fifteen years on the capital market, the shares of GK Software SE were delisted from Deutsche Börse Frankfurt Stock Exchange and other German stock exchanges at the end of August 1, 2023.

+Operations

-The company maintains sixteen locations in Germany, as well as in South Africa, the United States, Russia, Ukraine, Switzerland, Singapore, France, Australia and in the Czech Republic.
+The company maintains fifteen locations in Germany, as well as in South Africa, the United States, Ukraine, Switzerland, Singapore, France, Australia and in the Czech Republic.

 The company distributes standard and cloud-based software solutions for the retail industry under the name GK CLOUD4RETAIL.
 This includes software for Point of Sale (POS), Backoffice, merchandise management, Store Device Control, sales promotion, administration of vouchers, automatic label printing, Open Scale and Monitoring.

-In 2009, SAP initially took over the distribution of two products.
-This has now extended to five products, whose distribution is aimed globally since 2013.